agdturner/ccg-v3d/paper.md

 It may be that storing coordinates as rational numbers is too limitting.

-It could be good to develop geometry for eliptic curves.
+It would be good to develop geometry for [curve](https://en.wikipedia.org/wiki/Curve)s.

 # Statement of need